-- This policy was developed and adopted on: 1 September 2022 - The policy will be reviewed on: 1 August 2023 - The Designated Safeguarding Lead (DSL) is: Rick Gill - The Deputy Designated Safeguarding Lead (DDSL) is: Alison Ashby - The name of the Designated Teacher for Children in Care and Previously in Care is: Rick Gill - The Single Point of Contact (SPOC) for the Prevent agenda is: Rick Gill - The Child Sexual Exploitation Lead is: Rick Gill - The named Safeguarding Governor is: Crin Whelan - The named Whistleblowing Governor is: Leanne Goodwin - The Mental Health lead is: Vicki Friggens
+- This policy was developed and adopted on: 26th September 2023 - The policy will be reviewed on: 26th September 2024 - The Designated Safeguarding Lead (DSL) is: Helen O'Kane - The Deputy Designated Safeguarding Lead (DDSL) is: Alison Ashby - The name of the Designated Teacher for Children in Care and Previously in Care is: Helen O'Kane - The Single Point of Contact (SPOC) for the Prevent agenda is: Helen O'Kane - The Child Sexual Exploitation Lead is: Helen O'Kane

-Title page and key contacts within school1 CONTENTS PAGE 2-3 1.
+Title e page and key contacts within school 1 CONTENTS PAGE 2-3 1.
 Introduction and Context 1.1 Our responsibilities 1.2 Meeting your communication needs 1.3 Terminology 1.4 Acronyms 1.5 Key Documents 4 2.
 Our Principles 2.1 Key elements of this policy 8 3.
 Early Help (with local referral contacts) 9 4.
 Child Abuse 4.1 Physical Abuse 4.2 Emotional Abuse 4.3 Sexual Abuse 4.4 Neglect 4.5 Bullying 4.6 Child Mental Health 11 5.
 Reporting your concerns- making a referral 5.1 General Principles 5.2 If the DSL/DDSL are not available 5.3 Contact MARU 5.4 Making a referral in writing 5.5 Informing Parents 5.6 Resolution of Professional Differences 5.7 If the child/family are already known to Social Care 13 6.
-Specific Safeguarding Issues 6.1 Child Sexual Exploitation (CSE) 6.2 Child Criminal Exploitation 6.3 County Lines 6.4 Extremism/ Radicalisation/PREVENT 6.5 Honour based Abuse 6.6 Female Genital Mutilation (FGM) 6.7 Forced Marriage 6.8 Peer on Peer Abuse 6.9 Sexual violence and sexual harassment between children in schools 6.10 Vulnerable Children including Special educational Needs and Disabilities, 6.11 Online Safety including filtering 6.12 Domestic Abuse 6.13 Children Missing Education 6.14 Looked after Children and previously looked after children 6.15 Young Carers 6.16 Private Fostering 6.17 Modern Slavery & Human Trafficking 15 , LGBTQ
+Specific Safeguarding Issues 6.1 Child Sexual Exploitation (CSE) 6.2 Child Criminal Exploitation 6.3 County Lines 6.4 Extremism/ Radicalisation/PREVENT 6.5 Honour based Abuse 6.6 Female Genital Mutilation (FGM) 6.7 Forced Marriage 6.8 Child on Child Abuse 6.9 Sexual violence and sexual harassment between children in schools 15